scottrlarson/profession/content/updates/update-battery-life.md

 </table>
 You can improve the life expectancy of the battery by storing it in a cold environment.
 The problem with storing batteries like these in the fridge is that condensation can cause damage to the battery over time.

-If you plan on storing your device battery in the fridge, let it discharge to about 40%, put it in a freezer bag, or better yet store it in a sealed container with [desiccant's](https://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&field-keywords=desiccant%20pack&linkCode=ur2&tag=groovyads-20&url=search-alias%3Daps) that take oxygen out of the storage unit.
+If you plan on leaving for a trip, or stop using your laptop for a extended period of time, storing your device battery in a cold environment, like the fridge can prolong its life.
+To do this, let it discharge to about 40%, put it in a freezer bag, or better yet store it in a sealed container with [desiccant's](https://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&field-keywords=desiccant%20pack&linkCode=ur2&tag=groovyads-20&url=search-alias%3Daps) that take oxygen out of the storage unit.

 When you are ready to use the battery when you take it out of the fridge please make sure it sits in room temperature for a length of time that removes all condensation from the outside of the battery.